estebantorrg/ad-replacer-extension/README.md

 # Main features
 Ad replacement (controlled by the user).
 Simple, clean and intuitive UI with instant feedback about how many ads were replaced after clicking on the button.
-Clean code focused on stability and user UX.
+Clean code focused on stability and UX.

 # Technologies used
 JavaScript (Event listeners, DOM (Document object model) manipulation and Chrome APIs (tested in thorium so it may work in most chromium based browsers)